 To spot trends and make connections, first you must have a way to gather key behavioral data in one centralized location, so it can be parsed by analytical tools later.
 Traditionally, user behavior analytics are added on as a layer to existing security information and event management (SIEM) deployments.

-User behavior analytics are one part of a multilayered, integrated IT and information security strategy to prevent attacks and investigate threats.
+User and Entity Behavior Analytics are one part of a multilayered, integrated IT and information security strategy to prevent attacks and investigate threats.
 It can be an incredibly powerful tool to detect compromise early, mitigate risk, and stop an attacker from exfiltrating an organization’s data.

 Implementing User and Entity Behavior Analytics is imperative for any organization to ensure their safety from internal harm.
 UEBA has grown exponentially in recent years with the expansion of the Internet of Things (IoT) and more devices that could potentially take advantage of network vulnerabilities.
 Whether you are attempting to locate suspicious insider threats or are monitoring privileged accounts, UEBA provides an updated line of security for IT infrastructure from intrusive attacks.